lenserrano/html-blank/README.md

 # html-blank
-Blank HTML project with basic configurations to compile SASS
+Blank HTML project with basic configuration to compile SASS